 Social conflict is evident in the news each day.
 For many of us it is a part of our personal experiences and daily lives.
 This course focuses on the analysis of conflict from an interdisciplinary perspective.
 What is conflict?
 How do we develop and change our identities, attitudes, emotions, and behavior regarding conflict?
 How do these processes vary across social groups?
 To answer these questions, this class will present a variety of ways that third parties and organizations intervene in an attempt to de-escalate conflict.
 Theories of conflict, methods of conflict management, and an examination of case studies and historical interventions will provide the student with tools for analysis of conflicts in his or her personal life and on the international front.
 Through simulations, role-playing and skills-training, each student will experience the basic concepts, principles, and methods of conflict resolution.
 Towards the end of this upper division course, the student should be able to map out and analyze conflict situations, using theoretical concepts and frameworks. (not offered in 2023-2024.)
 3 credits.

 SOCU 415 Sociology of Organizations and Institutions

 How and why are organizations created?
 What are their purposes?
 How does the need for organizational survival come to supersede whatever human purposes lay at its origins?
-Course will look at organizations through numerous metaphors: as machines, as organisms, as antipoetic systems, etc. 3 credits.
+Course will look at organizations through numerous metaphors: as machines, as organisms, as antipoetic systems, etc. (Not offered in 2023-2024.)
+3 credits.